Animation Students Sketch Side-by-Side Rob Rogers from the Pittsburgh Post-Gazette Monday, November 7, 2016

 Reporting contributed by Chelsea Pompeani, media innovation specialist

-More About: guest artists, cinema arts, Center for Media Innovation, Conservatory of Performing Arts, Hopewell High School, student workshop, Springdale Junior-Senior High School, School of Communication, animation and visual effects
+More About: guest artists, cinema arts, animation, Center for Media Innovation, Conservatory of Performing Arts, Hopewell High School, student workshop, Springdale Junior-Senior High School, School of Communication, animation and visual effects